BesnikShala/Milestone-project-1/README.md

 [W3C HTML Validator](https://validator.w3.org/) To validate HTML code.

-- One error found on line 150 and immediately fixed.
+- One error found for index.html on line 150 and immediately fixed.
 Left over attribute which was only partially deleted.

+- multiple errors for services.html due to aria-labelledby not matching id name.
+This issue was fixed by matching the id's to the aria-labelledby.

+- One error on contact.html, used a paragraph tag within a span.
+Fixed by changing span to a div.

+[W3C CSS Validator](https://jigsaw.w3.org/css-validator/) To validate HTML code.

+- One error in code.
+Text decoration had a specified size in px before the colour and style.
+Fixed by specifying text-decoration-thickness.

 ## Deployment